-Inclusive of distressed sales, home prices nationwide increased by 6.7% on a year-over-year basis in February 2018 as compared with February 2017, according to data released by CoreLogic.
-This marks the 73rd consecutive monthly increase year-over-year in national home prices.
+Inclusive of distressed sales, home prices nationwide increased by 7.1% on a year-over-year basis in May 2018 as compared with May 2017, according to data released by CoreLogic.
+This marks the 76th consecutive monthly increase year-over-year in national home prices.
 We expect home price appreciation to persist around current levels due to tight supply conditions across most of the nation, improvement in consumer balance sheets and steady employment gains.
 Further, relatively low mortgage rates coupled with a stable broader domestic economy have provided support for the housing market recovery.

-According to CoreLogic, the aggregate negative equity value (homes where the homeowner owes more on the home than the home is worth) decreased \$3.2 billion to \$283.1 billion in the fourth quarter of 2017, from \$286.3 billion in the fourth quarter of 2016, a decrease of 1.1%.
-For much of the country, the negative equity epidemic that developed during the 2008-2009 recession has eased due to the rise in home prices over the past several years.
-Additionally, credit performance in terms of serious delinquencies and subsequent default rates continued to be stable-to-improving in 2018 and is anticipated to remain stable in the near future.
+According to CoreLogic's Homeowner Equity Report, in the first quarter of 2018, U.S. homeowners with mortgages have seen their equity increase by a total of \$1 trillion since the fourth quarter of 2016.
+In the first quarter of 2018, as compared to the first quarter of 2017, the total number of mortgaged residential properties with negative equity (homes where the homeowner owes more on the home than the home is worth) decreased to 2.5 million homes from 3.1 million homes.
+The negative equity epidemic has eased due to the rise in home prices over the past several years.
+Additionally, credit performance in terms of serious delinquencies and subsequent default rates continued to be stable-to-improving in 2018.

-At its March meeting, the Fed raised the federal funds interest rate by 0.25%, to a range of 1.50%-1.75%.
-Progress continues to be made with respect to the Fed's dual mandate of full employment and price stability, as unemployment remains well below 5%, and inflation continues to rise toward the Fed's 2.0% target for core PCE.
-In the March update of the Fed's Summary of Economic Projections, the median forecast for real GDP growth increased in 2018 and 2019 and remained the same for 2020, while the median forecast for the unemployment rate decreased in each of those years.
-The projection of the median Fed Funds rates, based on the individual assessments of the FOMC numbers, was 2.1% in 2018 and 2.9% in 2019.
+At its June meeting, the Fed raised the federal funds interest rate by 0.25% to a target range of 1.75%-2.00%.
+Progress continues to be made with respect to the Fed's dual mandate of full employment and price stability, as unemployment remains well below 5%, and inflation has improved to levels close to the Fed's 2.0% target for core PCE.
+In the June update of the Fed's Summary of Economic Projections, the median forecast for real GDP growth increased in 2018 and remained the same for 2019 and 2020, while the median forecast for the unemployment rate decreased in each of those years.
+The projection of the median Fed Funds rates, based on the individual assessments of the FOMC numbers, was 2.4% in 2018 and 3.1% in 2019.